RELATES TO: KRS 194A.505, 205.520, 205.619, 304.14-640, 304.14-642, 38 U.S.C. 5503

 (4) The department shall complete the assessment within forty-five (45) days following submission of complete documentation or verification.

-(5) Upon completion of the resource assessment, each spouse shall:
+(5) Upon completion of a resource assessment, each spouse shall:

 (a) Receive a copy of the assessment; and